suarna/gatraffic/README.md

 ## Editing execution parameters:

--The parameters are changed editing the gatraffic.py and test-gatraffic.py files, the nano utility is installed along with the docker image:
+-The parameters are changed editing the parameter files @param.txt and @param_test.txt files, the nano utility is installed along with the docker image:

 ### PARAMETERS GATRAFFIC.PY

-CHROMOSOME_LENGTH = np_phases + 1
 POPULATION_SIZE = 150
 MU = 30
 LAMBDA = 50